 The Chair will review any faculty complaint in the form of a request for letter to file (see Section VI-A) and may consult with the referring faculty member to determine if there needs to be any further action on the complaint.
 If the Chair refers the case to a hearing, the letter will proceed as a formal complaint (see Section VI-C).
-If the Chair accepts the letter as a Faculty letter to file, the respondent will have ten business days to choose one of the following responses to such a letter to file: i.
-The respondent may choose not to respond.
+If the Chair accepts the letter as a Faculty letter to file, the respondent will have ten business days to choose one of the following responses to such a letter to file:

-ii.
+- i.
+The respondent may choose not to respond. - ii.
 The respondent may choose to submit a written response to be maintained with the Faculty letter to file.

-iii.
-The respondent may challenge the Faculty letter to file by requesting a COD hearing.
+The respondent will be required to certify that his or her written response is his or her own original work and the respondent must cite sources, editors, and collaborators appropriately. - iii.
+The respondent may challenge the Faculty letter to file by requesting a COD review of the case.